mousepawmedia/devdocs/source/tools/gitarc.rst

 Arcanist may ask you to install additional PHP packages via apt.
 If you set everything up right, you'll see arc's help list.

+We use the clang-format-linter to configure our C++ code.
+For non-Debian-based Linux systems, you will need to follow the steps below:

+Locate where Arcanist is installed on your system via :code:`whereis arcanist`.
+This will provide you with a path like `/usr/share/arcanist`.
+Navigate to the folder containing Arcanist (e.g. `/usr/share`) and install `arcanist-clang-format-linter` like this:

+..  code-block:: bash

+    cd /usr/share   # or whatever path given by 'where arcanist' sudo git clone https://github.com/pwithnall/morefas-phabricator.git clang-format-linter

 Installing on Mac
 -----------------------------------